 \begin{definition} A complex Wishart matrix is a random matrix of type

 with $Y$ being a complex Gaussian matrix, with entries following the law $G_t$. \end{definition}

-Due to the formula $W=YY^*$, the Wishart matrices are positive, in the abstract positivity sense of chapter 5.
+Due to the formula $W=YY^*$, the Wishart matrices are positive, in the general positivity sense of chapter 5.
 Before getting into their study, let us first develop some more theory for the positive matrices and operators.
-We first have the following result:
+As a starting point, we have:

 \begin{theorem} For an operator $T\in B(H)$, the following are equivalent: \begin{enumerate} \item $<Tx,x>\geq0$, for any $x\in H$.

 \item $T$ is normal, and $\sigma(T)\subset[0,\infty)$.

 \item $T=S^2$, for some $S\in B(H)$ satisfying $S=S^*$.